gmmowry/DBC-notes/lightning_talks/lightning_talk_rspec_mocks.md

  ```

  * What are the kinds of doubles?
-  * Dummy (placeholder, don't really care what it does because it just needs to exist, don't care about missing method bodies), Stub (placeholder but we do care about what it does, but it usually returns canned responses), Spies (like a stub, but is used to maintain state and make assertions), Fake (like a stub, but cannot be used for production because it usually contains a shortcut)
+  * Dummy (placeholder, don't really care what it does because it just needs to exist, don't care about missing method bodies)
- * Why use a double?
+  * Stub (placeholder but we do care about what it does, but it usually returns canned responses)
+  * Spies (like a stub, but is used to maintain state and make assertions)
+  * Fake (like a stub, but cannot be used for production because it usually contains a shortcut)
  * What is a Mock?  help control the context in a code example by letting you set the known return values, fake implementations of methods, and even set expectations that specific messages are received by an object.
 You can do these things on test doubles or you can do them on objects that are a part of your system.
  Still a double, but while the other kinds of doubles build upon each other, mocks are different.
 All these test doubles before handle assertions on state but mocks make assertions on behavior.
 Mocks say that when you call a method with this parameter, and if you don't, there's an error.
  * Three phases of Mocks
- Creating the instance
+  * Creating the instance
- Defining the behaviour
+  * Defining the behaviour
- Asserting the calls
+  * Asserting the calls

  Must call 'verify' at the end - this is the key differentiator between mocks and other doubles